-Susie O’Neill was inducted into the Sport Australia Hall of Fame on Thursday, December 5, 2002 as an Athlete Member and was Elevated to Legend of Australian Sport in 2012 for her contribution to the sport of swimming.
+Susie O’Neill AM was inducted into the Sport Australia Hall of Fame in 2002 as an Athlete Member for her contribution to the sport of swimming and was elevated to Legend of Australian Sport in 2012.

-Dubbed ‘Madame Butterfly’ for her peerless quality as a butterfly swimmer, Susie O’Neill is one of Australia’s most successful swimmers.
-She was a dominant influence in Australian swimming, first rising to prominence at the 1990 Auckland Commonwealth Games.
-At times, she carried the hopes of our female team almost single-handedly, never returning home from an international competition without a medal, a stretch from 1990 to 2000.
-O’Neill’s determination to win was matched by her modesty and her respect for her fellow competitors and the sport in general.
+Dubbed ‘Madame Butterfly’ for her peerless quality as a butterfly swimmer, Susie O’Neill remains one of Australia’s most successful swimmers and was a dominant influence in the pool throughout the 1990’s and early 2000’s.
+She first rose to prominence at the 1990 Auckland Commonwealth Games and at times, carried the hopes of our female team almost single-handedly.
+She never returned home from an international competition without a medal during a brilliant stretch between 1990 – 2000 and her determination to win was matched only by her modesty and respect for her fellow competitors and swimming in general.

-Two years later at the 1996 Atlanta Olympics, she won gold in the 200m butterfly, defeating Ireland’s triple winner Michelle Smith, who was later found guilty of drug offences.
-She was the first Australian female swimming Olympic gold medallist since 1980 and was the first Australian female ever to win the 200m butterfly.
-She also won silver in the 4x100m medley relay, and bronze in the 4x200m freestyle relay, becoming Australia’s most outstanding Olympic performer since Shane Gould in Munich 1972.
+At her second Olympic Games, in Atlanta in 1996, she won a medal of each colour, which included her first Olympic gold – in the 200m Butterfly, where she defeated Ireland’s triple winner Michelle Smith.
+The win meant O’Neill became the first Australian female swimmer since 1980 to win Olympic gold, and the first Australian female ever to win the 200m Butterfly.
+She also won silver in the 4x100m Medley Relay, and bronze in the 4x200m Freestyle Relay and became Australia’s most successful Olympian since Legend of Australian Sport, Shane Gould in Munich 1972.

 Awards, Honours & Achievements